kach/memo/README.md

 ![memo's logo](./assets/logo.png)

-memo is a new probabilistic programming language for expressing computational cognitive models involving **sophisticated recursive reasoning**, and for performing **fast enumerative inference** on such models. memo inherits from the tradition of WebPPL-based Bayesian modeling (see [probmods](http://probmods.org/), [agentmodels](https://agentmodels.org/), and [problang](https://www.problang.org/)), but aims to make models **easier to write and run** by taking advantage of modern programming language techniques and hardware capabilities (including GPUs!).
+memo is a new probabilistic programming language for expressing computational cognitive models involving **recursive reasoning about reasoning**, and for performing **fast enumerative inference** on such models. memo inherits from the tradition of WebPPL-based Bayesian modeling (see [probmods](http://probmods.org/), [agentmodels](https://agentmodels.org/), and [problang](https://www.problang.org/)), but aims to make models **easier to write and run** by taking advantage of modern programming language techniques and hardware capabilities (including GPUs!).
 As a result, models are often significantly simpler to express (we've seen codebases shrink by a **factor of 3x or more**), and dramatically faster to execute and fit to data (we've seen **speedups of 3,000x or more**).

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.